February Walking Tour - Escape the Winter Cold

 Another plant with striking foliage is Calathea lancifolia.
 This plant belongs to the family Marantaceae, or the prayer plant family.
 This common name was given because many species in this plant family have leaves that fold upward in the evening hours as if folded in prayer.
 This particular species is from Brazil and has spectacular foliage.
 Be sure to look for other Calathea throughout the Tropical Conservatory.

 In the southwest corner of the Tropical Conservatory you will find a ficus tree with amazing foliage.
 Ficus aspera is native to Vanuatu and is easily recognized by its amazing variegation – even the fruit is variegated.
-Be sure to also take a moment to appreciate the tree’s contorted trunk form as well.
+Take a moment to appreciate the tree’s contorted trunk form as well.

 As you enter Marnie’s Pavilion at the west end of the Tropical Conservatory, you will see another unusual ficus – Ficus americana.
 This large tree may look like the more familiar Ficus benjamina, but as the name implies, F. americana is native to Central and South America while F. benjamina is native to tropical Asia and northern Australia.
 Did you know that ficus flowers are all pollinated by wasps?

-Be sure to notice the beautiful complimentary foliage colors as well as the orchid blossoms in the Orangery.
-Don’t forget to look through the glass to the more unusual orchid blooms on display in our collection greenhouses.
+Notice the beautiful complimentary foliage colors as well as the orchid blossoms in the Orangery.
+See hundreds of exotic blooms at the Orchid Showcase in the Orangery through February 20 – included with admission to the Gardens.
+The Showcase is open 9 a.m. – 5 p.m. daily.
+Don’t forget to look through the glass to see the more unusual orchid blooms on display in our collection greenhouses.

 We hope you enjoy your visit!